Charter schools in the United States: Better student test scores / Teacher issues

-According to a study done by Vanderbilt University, teachers in charter schools are 1.32 times more likely to leave teaching than a district-run public school teacher.
-Another 2004 study done by the Department of Education found that charter schools "are less likely than traditional public schools to employ teachers meeting state certification standards."
+A 2004 study done by the Department of Education found that charter schools "are less likely than traditional public schools to employ teachers meeting state certification standards."
 A national evaluation by Stanford University found that "students attending charter schools have eight additional days of learning in reading and the same days of learning in math per year compared to their peers in traditional public schools".

 Admissions lottery

 Because demand often exceeds the supply of available seats in charter schools, lotteries are held to determine which students will be admitted.
 When admission depends on a random lottery, some hopeful applicants may be disappointed.
 A film about the admission lottery at the Success Academy Charter Schools (then known as Harlem Success Academy) has been shown as The Lottery.
-It was inspired by a 2008 lottery.
 The 2010 documentary Waiting for "Superman" also examines this issue.
 A lottery, however, ensures those in wealthier districts do not have a better chance of being accepted.